nevwalkalone/Databases-2019-2020/3rd Assignment/README.md

 # Third Assignment
 More details [here](https://github.com/nevwalkalone/Databases-2019-2020-AUEB/blob/main/3rd%20Assignment/3rd-announcement.pdf).

-The objective of this assignment was to create 12 simple queries in the database and some of them had to use inner or outer joins.
-Check [simple_queries.sql](https://github.com/nevwalkalone/Databases-2019-2020-AUEB/blob/main/3rd%20Assignment/src/simple_queries.sql).
+The objective of this assignment was to create 12 simple queries that include inner and outer joins, where, order by, and limit statements.
+Check [simple_queries.sql](https://github.com/nevwalkalone/Databases-2019-2020-AUEB/blob/main/3rd%20Assignment/src/simple_queries.sql) for some ideas.